pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/organizing-your-project.rst

 You should be able to create a simple web application now.

-Setting up the Bottle Starter Scaffold
+Setting up the Flask Starter Scaffold
 --------------------------------------------

 A scaffold refers to a predetermined structure around which you will build your applications.